Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-limitations.md

 When signing, the salt length picked by PSA is the one required by TLS 1.3 (unless the key is unreasonably small).

-When verifying signatures, again is doesn't look like accepting any salt length would give an attacker any advantage, but this must be triple-checked (TODO).
+When verifying signatures, PSA will by default enforce the salt len is the one required by TLS 1.3.

 ### Current testing - X509

-TODO: look at hex testing (do we have negative testing of bad trailer field?)
+All test files use the default trailer field of 0xBC, as enforced by our parser.
+(There's a negative test for that using the `x509_parse_rsassa_pss_params` test function and hex data.)

-All test files use the default trailer field of 0xBC.
 Files with "bad" in the name are expected to be invalid and rejected in tests.

 **Test certificates:**